Wenveo/rion/README.md

 # 🔖 Other

-The program code supports cross-platform and does not need to be modified.

-If you need to run on another platform, please compile it yourself.
+**Cross-platform support.
+Clone and compile it yourself if necessary.**

 *The Release Version uses AOT compilation*